Abdullah-Albanna/WinMaint/README.md

  * Scans and repairs corrupted or missing system files
  * Scans and repairs file system errors and bad sectors in the drive "C"

+ * NOTE: If you have already downloaded Windows Updates and you want to install them, please do, becuase the script will delete them!

 ## Usage
  * Hold Win + R
  * Type in `powershell`, hit enter while holding Shift + Ctrl, this will open it up as an Administrator